A Guide to Collard Greens

-A green, leafy, cruciferous vegetable that’s high in calcium and many essential vitamins, collard greens are known as one of the healthiest foods on the planet.
+Collard greens are a green, leafy, cruciferous vegetable that’s high in calcium and many essential vitamins.
+They are one of the healthiest foods on the planet.
 Learn all about it in our ‘What Are Collard Greens?’ video.

 Already know this stuff?
 Check out our post, How to Prepare and Cook Collard Greens to learn basic preparation and cooking methods.